ydirson/gl-streaming/doc/INTERNALS.md

 ### pondering

-- [ ] infrastructure for shared-memory
+- [x] infrastructure for shared-memory
   - [x] separate (low-volume) command stream from API stream
-    - [..] explicit cnx parameter in send/recv infrastructure
+    - [x] explicit cnx parameter in send/recv infrastructure
       - [x] move out_buf to tport/cnx/new?
         - [x] new "xmit" (bad name but eh that's a proto ;) layer between tport and glclient/server, to encapsulate